Once you determine what keywords you want to bid on (read more about

-to bid on, the next step is to decide what targeting match to use.
-In other
+automatic and manual bidding), the next step is to decide what targeting match to use.

 Do you want your ad served up only if the query is an exact match or is it